naeruru/starboard/README.md

 # Starboard
-Starboard discordjs bot originally created (and still running) for moonmoon_ow discord server.
-This implementation is a barebones starboard that can work on one discord server with basic features.
-It certainly isn't the best way to make a starboard but it works well as is.
+Starboard (also known as the smugboard™) is a Discord.js bot originally created (and still running) for moonmoon_ow discord server.
+It allows users to react to messages on a given server, and pin messages that reach a threshold to a special channel.
+This implementation is a barebones starboard that can work on one discord server with minimal setup.
+No databases are required.

 ## Getting Started
+### Requirements
+NodeJS >=10.0.0
 ### Setup
 After cloning the repository, the only setup that needs to be done involves creating a `settings.json` file.
 The following is an example of how the file needs to look:
 ```